juxt/yada/dev/resources/user-manual.md

 Content negotiation is an important feature of HTTP, allowing clients and servers to agree on how a resource can be represented to best meet the availability, compatibility and preferences of both parties.

 For example, let's suppose we wanted to provide our greeting in multiple languages.
-We can specify a set of representations.
+We can specify a list of representations.

 ```clojure
 (yada/resource